eehlers/eehlers.github.io/ledger.02.ecdsa.md

 ## Configuring a ledger

 You should acquire a Nano S that will be dedicated to the purpose of generating signatures.
-Ensure that the device is running the latest version of the ledger firmware, version 1.6.0.
+Ensure that the device is running the latest version of the ledger firmware (`1.6.0` at the time of this writing).
 If the device is on an older version of the firmware, upgrade it using [Ledger Live](https://support.ledger.com/hc/en-us/articles/360006395553).

 Then do a factory reset on the device (`Settings | Security | Reset all`).